 Similar to Nikon DSLRs, the Sony A7R II is equipped with two function dials on the front and the rear of the camera.
 While these two dials are primarily used for adjusting the exposure during shooting, their functionality can change depending on what you are doing.
 For example, when you are in either Manual modes, the rear dial will adjust the shutter speed, while the front dial will adjust the aperture (default behavior, which you can flip through the menu).
 In Aperture Priority mode, both dials will adjust the aperture, whereas in Shutter Priority mode the functionality of both will shift to adjusting the shutter speed.
 When playing back images, both dials can be used for moving between images – you get the idea.

 I personally use the C1 and C2 function buttons on the top of the camera to control focus behavior.
-I set my C1 to “Focus Mode”, which allows me to quickly change from one focus mode to another, say from Single-shot AF (AF-S) to Manual Focus (MF) and I set my C2 to “Focus Magnifier”, as I tend to zoom in and focus on my subjects quite a bit when shooting in manual focus mode.
+I keep my C2 to “Focus Mode”, which allows me to quickly change from one focus mode to another, say from Single-shot AF (AF-S) to Manual Focus (MF) and I set my C1 to “Focus Magnifier” (instead of the default “White Balance”), as I tend to zoom in and focus on my subjects quite a bit when shooting in manual focus mode.
 You can set these to anything you want from the menu system, as explained below.

 2) Rear Buttons

 The rear of the Sony A7R II is a lot more functional compared to other parts of the camera, thanks to a number of different navigation and function buttons.
 Just like other Sony mirrorless cameras, the A7R II is definitely “right-heavy” on the back, with almost all buttons located to the right of the camera LCD.
 The Menu button located to the left of the electronic viewfinder obviously opens up the camera menu – that’s where you make changes to the camera.
 Here is how the back of the camera looks: